kollegorna/labs.kollegorna.se/app/_posts/2015-05-07-parsely-request-a-recrawl.md

 And finally tell the worker to perform the job when a blog post changes, in active admin's resource:
 {% gist ivannovosad/d77a0e8e2953eea5eeac %}

+That's it!
+Now our blog posts are recrawled on every update!